-Block: Blocks access to the domain lists that you add to the policy.
+Block: Blocks access to the domain lists, query types, source IPs, or response IPs that you add to the policy.
 For example, you might apply a policy that blocks access to a domain list of social media URLs.
 To block access to domains and redirect users to an alternate DN, add a redirect DN.

 - Monitor: Lets you monitor access to domains without impacting the DNS

 Monitor policy monitors domains based on the query and nameservers listed under the Authority section of the DNS response.